Correcting Bookkeeping and Cost Allocation Entries (APS 021)

 Agencies are also allowed to temporarily charge salary and operating costs to an interim appropriation.
-Later, when information is available to specifically identify the correct appropriation to charge, the agencies must allocate the costs to the correct appropriation.
+Once information is available to specifically identify the correct appropriation to charge, the agencies must allocate the costs to the correct appropriation.

 Supplies are sometimes purchased in advance of their distribution to various divisions or departments within an agency.

 Payrolls must be submitted to the Comptroller’s office several days before the end of the month.
 An agency charging an employee’s time to the various programs where the employee actually works has not processed the timekeeping reports at the time the payroll is submitted to the Comptroller’s office.
 Thus, an estimated amount is charged against each appropriation and adjustments are made later.